 In August of 1983, Vicente and his wife, Lorina, purchased a home in Houston.
-The warranty deed was signed in the Phillippines, where Vicente and Lorina were then living, and stated that Vicente would "assume or pay" the unpaid balance of the previous owners' mortgage note (the "note").
+The warranty deed was signed in the Phillippines, where Vicente and Lorina were then living, and stated that Vicente would "assume or pay" the unpaidbalance of the previous owners' mortgage note (the "note").
 That note, which Vicente believed he was assuming, had an interest rate of 8.75%.
 Two months later, while Vicente was still in the Phillippines, Chase contacted Vicente's brother, Raymundo, and had him sign a modification assumption agreement (the "agreement") as "attorney in fact" for Vicente.
 The agreement provided, among other things, that the interest rate on the note would be increased to 12.75%, and, thus, that a greater amount would have to be paid to retire the debt.1

 Vicente, Lorina, and their children began living in the house in 1985.
-In May of 1996, after the house was posted for foreclosure, Vicente filed this suit against Chase for wrongfully foreclosing on the house.
-In December of 1996, the house was foreclosed upon by and sold to Chase, which claimed that the principal balance on the note was \$35,588.40 based on an interest rate of 12.75%.
+In May of 1996, after the house was posted for foreclosure, Vicente filed this suit against Chase to enjoin the foreclosure, obtain a declaratory judgment, and recover damages.
+In December of 1996, the house was foreclosed upon by and sold to Chase for \$57,156.78.2

-At trial, the jury found that Raymundo was acting as Vicente's attorney in fact when he signed the agreement, and it awarded Chase \$35,588.40 in principal, \$3,112.06 in interest, and \$1,090.33 in attorney's fees.
-Although Chase had appraised the value of the house at \$85,000 in 1996, it purchased the house at the foreclosure sale for \$57,156.78.
-The trial court entered a judgment for Vicente in the amount of \$17,365.93.2
+At trial, the jury found that Raymundo was acting as Vicente's attorney in fact when he signed the agreement, and it awarded Chase \$35,588.40 in principal,3 \$3,112.06 in interest, and \$1,090.33 in attorney's fees.
+The trial court entered a judgment for Vicente in the amount of \$17,365.93.4